How to Download Disney Plus Movies to MP4? [Lossless 4K]

 The Legal Stuff: Personal Use Only

-Here are the simple steps to download Disney Plus to MP4.
+Here are the simple steps to save Disney Plus to MP4.
 Before you start the download, please make sure that you have a valid and active Disney+ account.

 As StreamFab supports output in both MP4 and MKV formats, I usually set MP4 as the default output file format right after I install it.

-When you play the video, the software analyzes it.
+Once you select a title, the software automatically analyzes the stream data.
 A pop-up window will appear where you can select the quality (up to 4K!), audio, subtitles, and other options.

-Then, click on "Download Now" or "Add to Queue" for later downloading.
+The software then processes the video stream into a local file.
 I've found the speed is exceptionally fast.
-The MP4 files are then saved to my PC's hard drive, ready for me to use Disney Plus abroad for offline watching without any limits.
+The MP4 files are then saved to my PC's hard drive, ready for me to use Disney Plus abroad for offline watching without playback restrictions.

-- I have experimented with various tools to save Disney videos to MP4 format, but the output quality of StreamFab is unparalleled; it allows for the lossless download of 4K and 1080P videos originally provided by Disney.
+- I have experimented with various tools to save Disney videos to MP4 format, but the output quality of StreamFab is unparalleled; it allows for the archiving of 4K and 1080P videos originally provided by Disney.
 Below are screenshots of the Marvel videos I have downloaded for your reference.

 Hands-on Proof: THIS is the 4K MP4 File I Wanted